ismaeltovar/portfolio-site-discontinued2022/aboutme.md

 title: About Me
 ---

 Howdy!
-I'm Ismael Tovar, a High School student in the United States.
-I have a wide variety of interests, but I am mainly interested in technology and computers.
-Currently, I am learning Javascript, Html, CSS, and React.
+I'm Ismael Tovar, a freshman at the University of Texas at Arlington interested in starting a career in Software Engineering.
+As you can tell from my home page, I am always eager to learn more and explore the world around me.
+I am currently open to summer internship opportunities.
 You can follow me on any of my social media profiles (links are located in the footer of this website).

 To checkout the projects I am working on, [click here](https://github.com/ismaeltovar?tab=repositories).